 But this?
 This is enough.
 Stop it.
 Stop it now.

-A friend of the crackplog (but strong Red Line supporter) who I will not identify unless I receive permission, scouted out some fellow riders at Lakeline recently (while I was on Maui) and reported the following:
+A friend of the crackplog (but strong Red Line supporter) who I will not identify unless I receive permission, store scouted out some fellow riders at Lakeline recently (while I was on Maui) and reported the following:

 Riding train in today.
 Very informal raise your hand survey when I boarded at Lakeline.
 Abt 20% of folks boarding live in Austin.